chenxingqiang/jax-ml/doc/glossary.rst

         A memory efficiency strategy that keeps data on disk rather than copying it into main memory.
 Memory maps can be created for arrays that can be read, written, or both, using :obj:`numpy.memmap`.
-When using :term:`joblib` to parallelize operations in Scikit-learn, it may automatically memmap large arrays to reduce memory duplication overhead in multiprocessing.
+When using :term:`joblib` to parallelize operations in Jax-learn, it may automatically memmap large arrays to reduce memory duplication overhead in multiprocessing.

     missing values
-        Most Scikit-learn estimators do not work with missing values.
+        Most Jax-learn estimators do not work with missing values.
 When they do (e.g. in :class:`impute.SimpleImputer`), NaN is the preferred representation of missing values in float arrays.
 If the array has integer dtype, NaN cannot be represented.
 For this reason, we support